 So, what should you look for when choosing a roofing or siding contractor?

 Do your research and ask questions.

-- Check the Minnesota Department of Labor and Industry’s website to ensure the contractor/company is licensed and figure out what license(s) they hold.
+- Check the Minnesota Department of Labor and Industry’s website to ensure the contractor/company is licensed and determine the license(s) they hold.
 Then, determine whether or not these license(s) fit your project and needs.

 - Are they registered with the Minnesota Secretary of State as a business?